wiseman/webflight-traffic/README.md

 ## How it works

-To properly show air traffic onscreen we need to know 3 things:
+To properly show air traffic onscreen we need to know the answers to 3 things:

-1. The drone's location.
+1. Where is the drone?
-2. The drone's attitude.
+2. What is the drone's attitude?
-3. The traffic's location.
+3. Where is the traffic?

-### Where the drone is
+### Where is the drone?

 The AR.Drone doesn't come with GPS, so for now I fake it: